INCOMING GRADUATE STUDENTS:

 - Insulated Boots

-- Put 581-SNOW or 581-7669 in your cell phone contact list.
+- Sign-up to get UMaine.txt emergency text messages and/or emails.
 Occasionally school will be cancelled due to inclement weather.
 Why brave the winter elements when you can study from the comfort of your home?

 - Get to know your fellow graduate students by attending Graduate Student Government socials, joining one of the clubs on campus, going to sporting events, or just talking to students in your program.
 Networking is extremely important – even with those students who aren’t in your program.